julianlam/feps/fep/171b/fep-171b.md

 - [FEP-400e]: The `object` of `Add` is an object, not an activity, and conversation collection contains added objects. `Reject(Create)` activity is generated for rejected posts.
 Conversation participants are expected to add a `target` property to posts.
 - [FEP-1b12](https://codeberg.org/fediverse/fep/src/branch/main/fep/1b12/fep-1b12.md): `Announce` activity is used instead of `Add`.
 Conversation and related activities are synchronized between participants, but conversation backfilling mechanism is not specified.
-- [GoToSocial Interaction Policy](https://docs.gotosocial.org/en/latest/federation/posts/#interaction-policy): conversation is managed separately for each post (in a conversation container the owner has authority over the entire thread). `Accept` or `Reject` activity is generated for every interaction (in a conversation container `Add` activity is generated when activity is approved, and rejected activities are ignored).
+- [GoToSocial Interaction Policy][InteractionPolicy]: conversation is managed separately for each post (in a conversation container the owner has authority over the entire thread). `Accept` or `Reject` activity is generated for every interaction (in a conversation container `Add` activity is generated when activity is approved, and rejected activities are ignored).
 Conversation is not synchronized between participants, but can be backfilled by recursively fetching `replies` collections.
+- [Forwarding from inbox][ForwardingFromInbox]: Activites are distributed without wrapping.
+Conversations are synchronized between participants, but conversation backfilling mechanism is not specified.

 ## Implementations

 - [Streams](https://codeberg.org/streams/streams)
 - [Hubzilla](https://hub.somaton.com/item/0145da10-b608-4b19-b1d5-89a461e473d0)
+- [Mitra](https://codeberg.org/silverpill/mitra/src/tag/v4.8.0/FEDERATION.md#supported-feps) (only for private conversations)

 ## References